Sammy Guevara

 Samuel Guevara (born July 28, 1993) is an American professional wrestler.
 He is signed to All Elite Wrestling (AEW), where he is a member of La Facción Ingobernable (LFI) and is a record tying three-time former AEW TNT Champion.
-He also appears in AEW's sister promotion Ring of Honor (ROH), where he is one-half of the ROH World Tag Team Champions with Rush in their first reign.
-He has previously worked for Lucha Libre AAA Worldwide (AAA), where he is a former AAA Mixed Tag Team Champion with real life wife Tay Melo, and a former AAA Cruiserweight Champion.
+He also appears in AEW's sister promotion Ring of Honor (ROH), where he is a former three-time ROH World Tag Team Champion.

 Guevara made his professional wrestling debut in 2010 - after being trained by Booker T - beginning his career in Booker's Reality of Wrestling promotion.
 Throughout the 2010s, he worked for numerous U.S. companies, most notably Impact Wrestling.
 He has also wrestled in Japan with DDT Pro Wrestling.
 Guevara has been with AEW since the promotion's founding in 2019, featured early on as a member of Chris Jericho's first stable, The Inner Circle.
+He has previously worked for Lucha Libre AAA Worldwide (AAA), where he is a former AAA Mixed Tag Team Champion with real life wife Tay Melo, and a former AAA Cruiserweight Champion.